 Tips to Making this Soy Ginger Chicken Recipe

 Choose good, plump chicken thighs for this soy ginger chicken recipe.
-I know many supermarkets now stock boneless, skinless chicken thighs but you’re really missing out.
+I know many supermarkets now stock boneless, skinless chicken thighs, but you’re really missing out if your chicken thighs don’t have their skin and bones.

 The skin is great with this dish and the bones are perfect for making a great homemade chicken stock.
 Once you have your technique down, deboning chicken thighs takes virtually no time.